 There are both federal and state trucking regulations that need to be followed in California.
 Federal trucking regulations are promulgated by the Federal Motor Carrier Safety Administration (FMCSA) and govern interstate commercial truck drivers nationwide.
 After suffering injuries in a truck accident, it is crucial to retain an attorney who understands these regulations and how to gather appropriate evidence that there have been violations.
 Your Folsom truck accident lawyer also should know experienced experts who can assist with truck accident reconstruction if there are conflicting accounts of what happened.
-At Black & DePaoli, our principal has experience in the insurance industry and law enforcement that benefits our clients.
+At The Law Office of Black & DePaoli, PC, our principal has experience in the insurance industry and law enforcement that benefits our clients.

 Claims Based on Violations of Federal Trucking Regulations

 Both interstate truck drivers and the trucking companies that hire or employ them are required to follow the federal trucking regulations.
 Serious or willful rule violations can put the driver and company into the criminal justice system, but that does not necessarily help the victims of the driver or the company’s negligence or recklessness in violating the regulations.
 If you are injured as a result of a truck accident, it is crucial to hire a Folsom personal injury attorney who understands the federal trucking regulations and whether they have been violated in your case.